girover/laravel-family-tree-builder/README.md

     $node->createFather($data);
 ```
 ##
-To display the tree of a node starting from the node itself.
+To convert the tree to Html starting from the node itself.
 ```php
     $node->toHtml();
     // or